INKPTR-STUDIO/MCU-BusBase/EN/IIC.md

 - When SCL is low, the transmitter is allowed to change SDA, setting up the intended logic level or transition that will be sampled or recognized when SCL goes high.

 These level logic patterns combine into six types of timing: Start Signal, Stop Signal, Send Acknowledge, Receive Acknowledge, Send Byte, Receive Byte.
 By combining the required timings according to the device's communication requirements, IIC communication can be achieved.
 The timing details are explained below.
+<br>Here it is assumed that the prefix "T_" denotes host bytes sent by the host, and "R_" denotes slave bytes received by the host.
+Same below.
 <br>![IIC_Timing](https://github.com/INKPTR-STUDIO/MCU-BusBase/blob/main/Images/IIC_Timing.png)
 <br>